Tigerwhit4/reddit-1/README.md

 reddit
 ======

-A reddit-like app made with my own php framework
+A reddit-like app made with my own php framework.
+Preview can be found [here] (http://reddit.devguy.nl/web/)